-Two families returned two hearing aids that were loaned in 2020.
-Three of the hearing aids loaned in 2019 are still in use.
-In addition, three families returned a total of five hearing aids that were loaned in 2019.
-Twelve hearing aids are currently being used.
+Two families returned three hearing aids that were loaned in 2021.
+Four families returned five hearing aids that were loaned in 2020.
+Two families returned three hearing aids loaned in 2019.
+Two of the hearing aids loaned in 2020 are still in use.
+Eight hearing aids are currently being used.